Symmetries for a High Level Neural Decoder on the Toric Code: Conclusion

-For further research, it would be interesting to test these methods also for low level decoders (e.g. \cite{NeuralDecoder}).
+For future research, it would be interesting to further test the methods presented here on more realistic noise models, especially with imperfect syndrome extraction, and for different network architectures like convolutional and recurrent neural networks that have been shown to outperform simple feed forward neural networks \cite{Varsamopoulos_DesigningNNBasedDecoders}.
+It would also be interesting to test these methods for low level decoders (e.g. \cite{NeuralDecoder}).
 Furthermore, as mentioned above, the use of symmetries alone does not seem sufficient to allow for scalable neural network based decoders.
 Therefore it would be interesting to combine this approach with decoders based on local decompositions of the code (e.g. \cite{XiaotongNNDecodersForLargeToricCodes} and \cite{VarsamopoulosDistributedDecoders}).